momentohq/client-sdk-rust/CONTRIBUTING.md

 #### Running through VSCode

 If you're using VSCode, you would have been prompted to install certain extensions when you opened the project.
 If not, then navigate to the [extensions file](./.vscode/extensions.json) and install them.
-The `rust-lang.rust-analyzer` displays a `Run Test | Debug` button above every test that's handy to add breakpoints if you wish to debug request paths.
+The Rust Analyzer extension displays a `Run Test | Debug` button above every test that's handy to run tests through the IDE and add breakpoints to debug request paths.
 You'll need to update your `MOMENTO_API_KEY` in the [settings](./.vscode/settings.json) file for the tests to run succesfully.
 (Sometimes it requires a VSCode restart for them to apply).

 ### How the integration tests are organized